lemonce/lemonce.net/source/footer/blog/compare-selenium-selectors.md

 layout: page without sidebar
 ---

-## Element Location
+## Web Element Location
 ---
-Compared to Selenium selectors, Lemonce selectors have many outstanding advantages that can make a test automation project to easily achieve accurate web element identification and precise location.
+Compared to Selenium selectors, Lemonce selectors have many outstanding advantages that enable a test automation project to easily achieve accurate web element identification and precise location.

 Lemonce uses enhanced CSS selector, Xpath selector, as well as Sizzle selector, which can locate element by content.
 It supports iframe penetration location and intelligent identification for different selectors.
 In addition, Lemonce has a great programming language,LemonCase2, which has simple and concise language grammars to make coding work easier, so unlike Selenium that requires complicated coding and heavy workload to handle element location, Lemonce allows testers to achieve better testing performance with minimal coding work.